piniondb/store/README.md

 	data, err := put.Data()
 ```

-where a is of type uint32 and b is of type int64.
+Here, a is of type uint32 and b is of type int64.
 To retrieve these values from
 the byte slice, use a store.GetBuffer:

 ```